 - animate-from-right – element with this class will animate from the right, when it comes into the viewport.

 To set up your header part & menu, please navigate to Edit Site.

 Selecting a header layout↑ Back to top

-Basti comes with a few pre-set header layouts you can choose from.
-For an easier understanding of how to switch between header, layouts check the video below.
+Avalon comes with a few pre-set header layouts you can choose from.
+For easier understanding of how to switch between header layouts check the video below.

 Adjust and design your headers↑ Back to top

 Headers are created with blocks which means you can easily rearrange them, add more blocks, remove blocks you don’t need, change colors etc., as shown in the example below.

 Discover the easy way to create a navigation with the new Site Editor.
 Learn Navigation in a Block WordPress Theme.

 How to create Mega Menu↑ Back to top